G-Core/product-documentation/documentation/cloud/inference-at-the-edge/manage-deployments.md

 To generate a key, select the **Create new API key** link:

 1\.
 In a new dialog that opens, enter the key name to identify the key in the system.
-Optionally, you can also specify a description to give more context about the key and its usage.

 2\.
+(Optional) Add a description to give more context about the key and its usage.

+4\.
 As a security measure, you can specify the key expiration date.
 If you don’t want to regenerate the key and keep it indefinitely, select **Never expire**.

-3\.
+4\.
 Click **Create**.

 <img src="https://assets.gcore.pro/docs/cloud/inference-at-the-edge/manage-deployments/create-api-key.png" alt="Create API key dialog with annotated steps" width="80%">